MarkusHumetus/Image_sports_classification/README.md

 1. Clone this [repo](https://github.com/MarkusHumetus/Image_sports_classification) (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
 2. Use [requirements.txt](https://github.com/MarkusHumetus/Image_sports_classification/blob/main/requirements.txt) to check all installed dependencies in the working environment.
+3. Check and adapt the paths to the working directories according where files are stored.
+4. Run the Jupyter Notebook as administrator.
+Otherwise, permision conflict will arise when opening image files.

 ## Project Status